Using Git and GitLab¶

 space.

-This brings you to a screen that invites you to fork the project into your user space.
-Click on your user.
+This brings you to a screen that invites you to select the user into which the project should be forked.
+Select your user space.

 After a short while a fork will be created that now is under your ownership.